Aliases for SDC1 Gene

 GeneCards Summary for SDC1 Gene

 SDC1 (Syndecan 1) is a Protein Coding gene.
-Diseases associated with SDC1 include Multiple Myeloma and Myeloma.
-Among its related pathways are Wnt Signaling Pathways: beta-Catenin-independent Wnt/PCP Signaling Pathways and Defective B4GALT7 causes EDS, progeroid type.
+Diseases associated with SDC1 include Granulomatous Endometritis and Diverticulitis.
+Among its related pathways are Metabolism of fat-soluble vitamins and Wnt Signaling Pathways: beta-Catenin-dependent Wnt Signaling.
 GO annotations related to this gene include protein C-terminus binding and glycoprotein binding.
 An important paralog of this gene is SDC3.

 UniProtKB/Swiss-Prot for SDC1 Gene